-HENSOLDT, the new Sensor House, is based on a strong corporate heritage from leading European defence companies.
+HENSOLDT, is based on a strong corporate heritage from leading European defence companies.
 The company stands for the pursuit of technological progress and innovation, the will to create premium, affordable solutions time and again, at the same time always maintaining a solid, practical sense of efficiency, as shown by the few examples below.

 Moritz Carl Hensoldt, a pioneer in the field of optics and precision mechanics, developed benchmark technology solutions and products in his domain of binoculars and telescopic sights, revolutionising surveillance and reconnaissance as well as target acquisition in his time.

 His relentless pursuit of innovation and his incomparable way of translating scientific findings into useful products, perfectly characterises the achievements of all the other heroes of technology who together formed the heritage of our company, working at predecessor companies such as Telefunken, Zeiss, Siemens, Dornier, Aerospatiale-Matra or Airbus.